awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    aws eks create-cluster --name devel --role-arn arn:aws:iam::111122223333:role/eks-service-role-AWSServiceRoleForAmazonEKS-EXAMPLEBKZRQR --resources-vpc-config subnetIds=subnet-a9189fe2,subnet-50432629,securityGroupIds=sg-f5c54184
    ```
 **Important**
-If you receive a syntax error similar to the following, you may using a preview version of the AWS CLI for Amazon EKS\.
+If you receive a syntax error similar to the following, you may be using a preview version of the AWS CLI for Amazon EKS\.
 The syntax for many Amazon EKS commands has changed since the public service launch\.
 Please update your AWS CLI version to the latest available and be sure to delete the custom service model directory at `~/.aws/models/eks`\.

    ```
    aws: error: argument --cluster-name is required